 - Put on a jumper.

 You could break down each of these steps into parts as well.
-For example, ‘Put on a jumper’ could be broken down as follows:
+This can help if a task is complex or if your child has learning difficulties.
+For example, ‘Put on a jumper’ could be broken down like this:

 - Face the jumper the right way.

 - Put the other arm through.

 - Pull the jumper down.